Azula05/FUSIONprimerXL/README.md

 <hr>

 ### Requirements:
 The pipeline can be ran entirely on the  [oncornalab/fusionprimerxl](https://hub.docker.com/r/oncornalab/fusionprimerxl) docker image, which will automatically be pulled by Nextflow if specified in the profile.
 Two refences are required to run the pipeline, these are not included in the git repository because of their size.
-Instructions on how to build them can be found in [[#Getting started]].
-The pipeline can also be tested with the included [[#Example]] (example directory) without having to build any references, afterwards references can be build to make use of the pipeline.
+Instructions on how to build them can be found in [getting started](#Getting-started).
+The pipeline can also be tested with the included [Example](#example) (example directory) without having to build any references, afterwards references can be build to make use of the pipeline.

 #### A) Local software: